Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 View of St. Mary’s Cathedral, Sydney, Australia

 MAP.
-The grand façade of St. Mary’s Catholic Cathedral in Sydney features two Gothic spires.
-The towers stand at 245 feet – and make St. Mary’s one of the tallest churches in Australia.
+The grand façade of St. Mary’s Catholic Cathedral features two Gothic spires.
+The towers stand at 245 feet – making it one of the tallest churches in Australia.

 #15 Australian Museum

 MAP.
-Opened in 1857, the Australian Museum is actually the oldest museum in Australia.
+Opened in 1857, the Australian Museum is actually the oldest one in Australia.
 The collections are comprised of zoological and anthropological displays.
-Buy Advance Tickets.

 #16 ANZAC War Memorial